Our twins surprised us at 33 weeks and 3 days when my water broke. We were ecstatic and nervous and ready to meet them! This is our birth story.

 Eventually, we were able to go visit each baby in the NICU.
 There weren’t any twin rooms available, so they were kept in separate rooms.
 It made visiting even more challenging but provided us one-on-one time with each baby and to be entirely focused on them when we were in their room.

 Leaving our babies at the hospital when we went home was hard.
 But – we’ve done harder.

-To leave the NICU, each baby has to complete a checklist of events, including breathing on their own, sleeping in an open crib (not an incubator), and eating from a bottle (not a feeding tube).
+To leave the NICU, each baby must complete a checklist of events, including breathing independently, sleeping in an open crib (not an incubator), and eating from a bottle (not a feeding tube).
 The more time we could spend with them, doing skin-to-skin, helping them eat, and just getting to know them, the better it was for their continued success.
-While it was hard to leave Lachlan every day to go spend time with Orion and Isla at the hospital, we knew that our short-term focus needed be on getting the twins stronger!
+While it was hard to leave Lachlan every day to spend time with Orion and Isla at the hospital, we knew that our short-term focus needed to get the twins stronger!
 And we spent a lot of time Faceetiming so our three little ones could get to know each other.

 After 7 days in the NICU we were finally able to get our babies in one room and hold them at the same time.

 Baby A Comes Home After Being Born at 33 Weeks 3 Days